-Try not to peek while cooking food in the oven as this lets heat out and increases cooking time.
+Try not to peek while cooking food in the oven as this lets the heat out and increases cooking time.

 The same also goes for air conditioners.

-Instead of cooling the room to the extent you are forced to wear a jacket to warm yourself, why not adjust the temperature so that the room is cold but not too cold.
+Instead of cooling the room to the extent, you are forced to wear a jacket to warm yourself, why not adjust the temperature so that the room is cold but not too cold.

-The more insulated your walls, floors and ceiling are; the less energy you are going to use.
+The more insulated your walls, floors, and ceiling are; the less energy you are going to use.

 Well-insulated homes will preserve heat during winter and keep your house cool during summer, hence reducing energy usage from heaters and coolers.